 For understanding: Both tools help you understand your sources.
 Claude is better at explaining complex concepts in different ways and drawing non-obvious implications.

 For synthesis: Claude excels at connecting ideas across sources and generating original analysis.
-NotebookLM is better at faithfully representing what your sources actually say.
+NotebookLM is better at faithfully representing what your sources say.

 For accuracy: NotebookLM's strict source grounding means fewer hallucinations about your specific sources.
 Claude occasionally blends source information with general knowledge in ways that can be subtly misleading.